Pivotal Tracker Help

-No, you can create and manage multiple accounts, for example to separate your personal projects from your work projects.
+No, you can create and manage multiple accounts (e.g., to separate your personal projects from your work projects).
 More on accounts here.

 Who can see my email address?

-Anyone on a project can see the email address of anyone else on that project.
+However, the moment anyone is made an owner of a project—or if they are a Project Creator, Admin, or the account owner—they can see the email address of anyone else in that account.
 This balances privacy and usability.
-For instance, when you're adding someone to a project by email address, the auto-complete field will suggest someone who's on another one of your projects, but it won't let you browse the entire universe of email addresses known to Tracker.
+For instance, when you're adding someone to a project by email address, the autocomplete field will suggest someone who's on another one of your projects, but it won't let you browse the entire universe of email addresses known to Tracker.